-- An individual in a complex tax promoter grand jury investigation.
+- An individual in a complex cross-border tax promoter grand jury investigation.

-- Several current and former Enron employees in high-profile securities and fraud investigations.
+- Several Enron employees in high-profile securities and fraud investigations.

-- A private citizen in a Philadelphia-area public corruption case.
+- A private citizen in a Philadelphia-area fraud and public corruption case.

 - An individual on Pennsylvania death row in post-conviction proceedings in which death sentence was vacated.

 - A company in appeal of conviction for bank fraud and subsequent resentencing following en banc consideration by Third Circuit (United States v.
 Leahy, 438 F.3d 328 (3d Cir.
 2008)).